 Quick Facts About Kids with ASD

 They see things differently from how you would view them.
 Ordinary smells, sounds, touches, sights, and tastes that aren’t quickly noticeable don’t go unnoticed to an autistic child.
+Some perfectly normal routine sounds can be unbearably loud to them, and send them into a fearful episode or tantrum.

 2. Plan a Pre-Babysitting Visit